fgsfdsfgs/vitaXash3D/README.md

   * dynamic lights cause artifacts in lightmaps, esp. if the dlight hits a transparent surface;
   * model lighting is somewhat broken: there's no normals or glShadeModel;
   * translucent HUD elements have "holes" in places with high color intensity;
-  * particles, tracers and some beams don't render at all;
+  * particles, tracers and some beams don't render at all or (in case of some tracers) point towards origin;
+  * func_breakable gibs either don't render or don't spawn at all (HLSDK related?);
   * guns produce no bullet impact decals, sparks, brass or tracers (HLSDK related?);
-  * NPC mouth animation doesn't work (probably because there's no sound);
   * BMP menu elements (`gfx/shell/btns_main.bmp` & co in WON HL's `pak0.pak` or in the unpatched `extras.pak`) don't render at all, so they're disabled for now;
   * rendering is slow, especially for models.
 * Sound:
+  * cracking and other shit happens whenever the game hangs/loads something;
   * the internal mixer uses 44KHz sample rate, while snd_vita uses 48KHz, making sound a bit too high pitched.
 * Input:
   * Vita buttons map to keyboard keys, analog sticks are actually handled like joysticks;